kun-wang/kun-wang.github.io/content/_news.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
+# This yaml file serves to list all publications
 widget: collection

 # This file represents a page section.